 A popular parenting style in recent years is a sensitive take on parenting.
 According to the University of Rochester Medical Center, sensitive parenting is a style often described as heightened parental sensitivity and responsiveness to child distress, an affectionate and engaged style, and the use of firm rather than harsh discipline.

 During a child’s development, they learn to cope with the world, regulate their emotions, and manage changes around them.
-A positive parenting style involves parents having a high response rate to a child’s basic needs.
+A positive parenting style involves parents having a high response rate to a child’s basic needs and acceptance of their child’s individual needs, which can vary based on a child’s temperament.
 Parents are more likely to get down on eye level and acknowledge the child’s feelings before moving forward with a solution.
 This teaches the child to accept that their emotions are valid and to brainstorm ways to solve that issue in a healthy way.

 This doesn’t mean that these parents don’t have any rules, boundaries, or demands.
 It just means that with all the rules and expectations still in place, the parent’s job is to coach their child through big feelings and real-world situations in a healthy manner.